meteor-gazelle/meteor-gazelle/doc/specs/friends.md

 ## Business rules

-* Only User X can see User X's friend list.
-* On every user profile page (excluding the logged-in user's own), there is an "Add friend" link.
-This is the primary method of adding friends.
-  * This is not a facebook-style friend *request* system.
-If User X clicks the "Add friend" link on User Y's profile, then User Y is added to User X's friend list; no acknowledgement of this action is provided to User Y.
-* If the logged-in user is already friends with the user, this is instead a "Remove friend" link.
+* No information about User X's friend list, including the friend list as a whole as well as individual friend management actions taken by User X, shall be visible to anyone but User X him/herself.
-* User X can add User Y to his/her friends list by navigating to User Y's user profile and clicking the "Add Friend" button.
+* User X can have his/her access to the Friends system removed by staff.
-* On the dedicated "Friends" page (navigable through the header "Friends" link), a list of the user's friends is provided.
-Each list element, listing friend X, contains the following:
-  * X's user info: username, user class, ratio, upload amount, download amount
-  * X's avatar
-  * An editable text box labelled "Notes" containing any saved notes on X, along with an "Update" button which saves the box's current text.
-  * A "Remove friend" button, which functions the same as clicking the "Remove friend" button on X's profile, but returns the user to this page ("Friends") rather than X's profile
-  * A "Send message" button, which initiates composing an inbox message to X
-  * A "Send Rippy" button, which initiates composing a Rippy to X

 ## Use cases

-### 1. Editing notes

-**Primary Actor:** A user

-**Brief:** User X (the logged-in user) wishes to edit his saved notes for his friend Y.
+### 1.1 Adding friends

+**Primary actor:** User X

+**Brief:** X can add friends to his/her friends list.

+**Trigger:** User X navigates to User Y's profile

 **Preconditions:**

+* X is not already friends with Y
+* X does not have his access to the friends functionality disabled

+**Postconditions:**
+* Y is added to X's friend list

+**Basic flow:**

+1. X navigates to Y's user profile
+2. X clicks the "Add friend" link on Y's profile

+**Applicable business rules:**

+* This action does not notify User Y in any way

+### 1.2 Removing friends
+**Primary actor:** User X

+**Brief:** X can remove an arbitrary friend, say user Y, from his/her friends list.

+**Trigger:** User X navigates to User Y's profile, **or** User X navigates to "Friends" page

+**Preconditions:**
+* X is already friends with Y
+* X does not have his access to the friends functionality disabled

+**Postconditions:**
+* Y is no longer on X's friend list

+**Basic flow:**
+1. X clicks "Remove friend" link on Y's profile, or the "Remove Friend" link for Y on the "Friends" page

+**Applicable business rules:**

+* This action does not notify User Y in any way

+### 2 Displaying friend list

+**Primary actor:** User X

+**Brief:** X would like to see a list of all his friend, as well as notes saved about them

+**Trigger:** X clicks the "Friends" link in the site header

+**Preconditions:**

+* X does not have his access to the friends feature disabled

+**Postconditions:**
+* List of friends is displayed.
+Each list element (for friend Y) includes:
+  * Y's user info: username, user class, ratio, upload amount, download amount
+  * Y's avatar
+  * An editable text box labelled "Notes" containing any saved notes on Y, along with an "Update" button which saves the box's current text.
+  * A "Remove friend" button
+  * A "Send message" button, which initiates composing an inbox message to Y
+  * A "Send Rippy" button, which initiates composing a Rippy to Y

+**Basic flow:**

+1. User navigates to Friends page

+### 2.1 Editing notes

+**Primary Actor:** User X

+**Brief:** X wishes to edit his saved notes for his friend Y.

+**Preconditions:**

 * User Y should be in User X's friend list already

-**Trigger:** User X receives Secret Santa scarf in mail from User Y
+**Trigger:** X navigates to "Friends" page

 **Postconditions:**